DecentSoftware-eu/DecentHolograms-Wiki/docs/index.md

 ## Features

-- Our holograms are created entirely using packets, which eliminates the need for physical entities in your world, providing a wide range of possibilities for individual player behaviour.
+- Holograms are completely packed-based, eliminating the need for physical entities in your world, improving performance on the server while providing a wide range of possibilities for individual per-player behaviour.
-- Our holograms support multiple pages, allowing you to display more information in one place.
+- Holograms support multiple pages, allowing you to display more information in a single place.
-- Our holograms are interactive, featuring a variety of click actions for added functionality.
+- Holograms are interacive, allowing multiple click actions to be added for extended functionality.
-- Our holograms feature a system for text animations, adding dynamic visual elements to each line.
+- Holograms offer a system for text animations, allowing dynamic visual elements for each line.
-- Our holograms support line offset, allowing you to position individual lines away from the center of the parent hologram.
+- Holograms support per-line offsets, allowing you to shift the line's center away from the hologram itself.
-- Our holograms feature a permission system, allowing you to restrict access to specific holograms or lines for certain players.
+- Holograms allow permissions to set who can and can't see it.
+This works for the whole hologram, specific pages or even specific lines.
-- Our holograms include preset features such as damage and heal displays, providing ready-to-use functionality for your server.
+- Pre-made features such as damage and healing displays are available, providing ready-to-use functionalities for your server.
-- And so much more...
+- And a lot more...

 ## Useful link